-One of my reader ask me what am I doing since market has gone down by more than -10% from early May, am I buying or selling ?
-My answer is "No" , I don’t do any major adjustment on my portfolio , except nimble a little bit here and there with the dividend I received.
-Basically, my war-chest remained same in term of percentage in my portfolio.
+One of my readers ask me what am I doing since the market has gone down by more than -10% from early May, am I buying or selling?
+My answer is "No", I don’t do any major adjustment on my portfolio, except nimble a little bit here and there with the dividend I received.
+Basically, my war-chest remained the same in term of percentage in my portfolio.

-For me, I don’t think it is compelling for me to do major adjustment on my portfolio at this point of time , although the STI Index has corrected by more than -10%, but it sitting just at long term mean level.
+For me, I don’t think it is compelling for me to do major adjustment on my portfolio at this point of time, although the STI Index has corrected by more than -10%, but it sits just at long term mean level.

-I would rather wait patiently for better opportunities or Mr. Market to act irrationally.
-If market rebounded from here , I am also happy with my current holding which enjoy the uptrend , else I may just keep calm and collecting the dividend.
+I would rather wait patiently for better opportunities or Mr Market to act irrationally.
+If market rebounded from here, I am also happy with my current holding which enjoys the uptrend, else I may just keep calm and collecting the dividend.
 J

 “Throughout all my years of investing I've found that the big money was never made in the buying or the selling.
 The big money was made in the waiting.”

 Unfortunately, the environment today has developed in such a way that works against patience.
-In other words, investors are constantly bombarded with information/ news in an attempt to get them to buy or sell a stock, everyone seems shouting “ hit the button”.
+In other words, investors are constantly bombarded with information/ news in an attempt to get them to buy or sell a stock, everyone seems to shout “ hit the button”.

-Diversify broadly, keep costs low, re-balance periodically and be patient which I strongly belief that patience is more important than being smarts.
+Diversify broadly, keep costs low, re-balance periodically and be patient which I strongly believe that patience is more important than being smarts.

-If you may realize, I intentionally chose this as the sub-title of my blog , to always remind myself about the important of being patient in investing:
+If you may realize, I intentionally chose this as the sub-title of my blog, to always remind myself about the importance of being patient in investing: